 - Derailleur (gear shift) type – Shimano ARDTZ50GSBT

 - Shifter type/Drivetrain – Shimano ASLRS35LNBC & Shimano ASLRS35R7ET

 The Merax Falcon Full Suspension Mountain Bike is an excellent model for nearly every type of entry level mountain biker, owing largely to its reliable portfolio of well-regarded parts.
 Starting at the heat-treated metal alloy frame, this model is one of the only entry level models to receive a CPSC stamp of approval for its full suspension fork architecture.

 Every component of this model’s main operation has been fine-tuned to operate in tandem, largely because nearly every core component is Shimano-made.
 Both shifters and the derailleur are all top-of-the-line Shimano models, indicating that this bike’s manufacturers care deeply for only using the best in name brand bike components.

-In order to get you out on the trail faster, the Merax Falcon also comes 85% assembled.
-Rather than risking mis-attaching this model’s linear pull brakes, you’ll only need to attach the pedals, front wheel, and handlebars.
+To get you out on the trail faster, the Merax Falcon also comes 85% assembled.
+Rather than risking mis-attaching this model’s linear-pull brakes, you’ll only need to attach the pedals, front wheel, and handlebars.
 The Merax Falcon even comes with the tools you’ll need to accomplish this task, making a sweat-free entry point into mountain biking overall.